amandavilela/git_training/README.md

-A repo created to minister a git training
+A repository created to minister a git training.